pgRouting/pgrouting/doc/spanningTree/pgr_kruskalDD.rst

 Description
 -------------------------------------------------------------------------------

-Using Kruskal's algorithm, extracts the nodes that have aggregate costs less than or equal to the value ``Distance`` from a **root** vertex (or vertices) within the calculated minimum spanning tree.
+Using Kruskal's algorithm, extracts the nodes that have aggregate costs less than or equal to a **distance** from a **root** vertex (or vertices) within the calculated minimum spanning tree.

 **The main Characteristics are:**